ClimateCompatibleGrowth/GeoH2-data-prep/README.md

 Copy this folder back to this repository under `Inputs_Spider\processed`.

 >[!NOTE]
-> The tif files saved in the `processed` file must be deleted before another run.
+> The tif files saved in the `processed` folder must be deleted before another run.

 ### 2.7 Combine Glaes and Spider results for GeoH2